 What We Do

-IGIS provides independent assurance to Ministers, the Parliament and the public that Australia’s intelligence and security agencies are acting with legality, propriety and consistency with human rights.
+IGIS provides independent assurance to Ministers, the Parliament and the public that the six Australian intelligence agencies under its jurisdiction are acting with legality, propriety and consistency with human rights.

 To do this, IGIS undertakes a range of investigations, considers complaints and Public Interest Disclosures, and contributes to national security reviews and inquiries.